 Walkable Communities in Scotland

 Do you want to help create safer, more attractive streets and spaces in your local community?
-Enrol your group now for the 2013 programme
+Stand by for the 2014 programme

 Living Streets Scotland’s Walkable Communities project supports communities to improve their local walking environments and encourage more everyday walking, using our highly commended Community Street Audits to help evaluate and improve the quality of streets and spaces from the viewpoint of the people who use them, rather than those who manage them.